Old World Christmas markets

 Local versions of the traditional German Christkindlmarkt are a hit during the holidays.

 For 500 years, Germans have done their holiday shopping at open-air Christmas markets in town squares.

 Named for the Christ child, the markets traditionally start on the first Sunday of Advent, with shoppers warming up with hot spiced wine while browsing at garland-draped timber kiosks.

 It's a tradition worth importing, and that's what Chicago did in 1996 with its Christkindlmarket, where two-thirds of the

 It's become more popular every year, and now many other towns — from the shores of Lake Minnetonka in Minnesota to

 Wisconsin cheese country and the ethnic enclaves of Michigan — have markets of their own.

 Many include parades, especially the traditional children's lantern procession.
 There's always live music, and you can usually count on getting a cone of warm sugared almonds to munch while shopping.

-Holland, Mich.
-This open-air European Christmas Market at the Eighth Street Market Place includes 16 timber booths
+This open-air European Christmas Market at the Eighth Street Market Place includes 16 timber booths offering Dutch imports,

 Nov.
-20-Dec.
+26-Dec.
 24, Christkindlmarket in Chicago.
 This is the most authentic market, with many German vendors bringing over Old World toys, ornaments and sweets to sell in their timber booths in Daley Plaza.